dotnet/docs/docs/core/compatibility/windows-forms/6.0/optimize-scalecontrol-calls.md

 ## Old behavior

 In .NET 6 GA release and earlier versions, the virtual, public API <xref:System.Windows.Forms.Form.ScaleControl(System.Drawing.SizeF,System.Windows.Forms.BoundsSpecified)> was called every time <xref:System.Windows.Forms.ContainerControl.PerformAutoScale> was called on the container control of the application.
-That is, the method was called every time there way a layout or font change, regardless of whether scaling was needed.
+That is, the method was called every time there is a layout or font change, regardless of whether scaling was needed.

 ## New behavior